drewletcher/html-link-parser/README.md

 ---

-* Does not support identification of headings, etc. by using style information.
+* Does not support identification of elements by using style information.